 - Meats of choice: pepperoni, pork sausage, crab

-- (Optional) Pizza seasoning of choice
+- (Optional) Pizza or Italian seasoning

 - Pre-heat oven to 430º